American Museum and Gardens: Collection and exhibitions

 The museum collection is displayed in the manor house and includes a variety of American cultural artefacts, decorative arts and antiques, as well as a series of Period Rooms covering a historical period from circa 1690 to 1860.
 These rooms are reconstructions of those from a variety of historic American interiors, including a late seventeenth-century Puritan home, an eighteenth-century tavern, and a sumptuous New Orleans bedroom dating from around the eve of the American Civil War in 1860.
 The museum's collection also includes world renowned Shaker furniture, an extensive collection of over 200 quilts and textiles (50 of which are on permanent display), a collection of over 200 antique historical maps, and the most significant collection of American folk art in Europe.
-The museum collection includes works by a variety of artists, such as Susan Powers as well as the portraitists John Brewster, Jr., Ammi Phillips and William Matthew Prior.
+The museum collection includes works by a variety of artists, such as Susan Powers, Grandma Moses and Clementine Hunter, as well as the portraitists John Brewster, Jr., Ammi Phillips and William Matthew Prior.
 There are also carved eagles by Wilhelm Schimmel and Frederick Myrick.

 The museum also hosts a different exhibition every year exploring more recent American history.
-Recent temporary exhibitions have included The Colourful World of Kaffe Fassett and Shooting Stars: Britain and America in the 1970s (featuring the photography of Carinthia West).
-These exhibitions are situated in the museum's external gallery, located in a separate building to the manor house.
+Recent temporary exhibitions have included The Colourful World of Kaffe Fassett, Shooting Stars: Britain and America in the 1970s (featuring the photography of Carinthia West), and Kith and Kin: The Quilts of Gee's Bend.
+These exhibitions are situated in the museum's exhibition gallery, located in a separate building to the manor house.
 The museum's gift shop is also located in this building.